Peter-Lavigne/online-go-server-audio-client/README.md

 # Online Go Server Audio Client

-A client for online-go.com that uses voice input and audio output as an interface.
-It is designed for playing online games off-screen with a real board.
+A client for the [Online Go Server](https://online-go.com) that uses voice input as an interface.
+I use this to play in my living room while sitting on the couch.

+The app is live at [ogs-voice-client.surge.sh](https://ogs-voice-client.surge.sh).

+You must be signed into an Online Go Server account to use this app.

+## Publishing

+`npm run build`

+`surge build ogs-voice-client.surge.sh`